 Want to know one more everyday safety feature that came from racing?
 It's a component that every car has, but you probably wouldn't expect that it has a race car origin: Your car's rearview mirror.
 In the early 1900s race car drivers discovered that they could use mirrors to spot the competition approaching behind them.
 Ever since, rearview mirrors have become an invaluable safety tool for millions of drivers.
 It's a pretty ho-hum piece of car tech, but like a lot of everyday car technology, it has a racing pedigree.

-For more information about racing, applied racing technology and racing related topics, follow the links on the next page.
+For more information about racing, applied racing technology and racing related topics, follow the links below.